KiberBomzh/EpubEditor/README.md

 Open book (extract all files in temporary folder) for editing.
 Here you can:
 - `save` - don't forget to do it, `exit` and `..` don't save your book!
 - `save_as path/to/book.epub` - save a book as
+- `chafa path/to/img` - open an image with chafa
+- `extract path/to/file` - extract file in current folder
+- `merge path/to/main_file number` - merge files, the number is how many files after main_file you want to merge
+- `split path/to/file : path/to/file2` - split files, before this you'll need to add a tag <split_file_here/> in those places where you want to split
 - `meta` - open metadata editor, for detail look up
 - `toc` - open toc editor
 - `rm path/to/file1 : path/to/file2` - remove file(s)